MESAHub/mesa-contrib/hooks/enhanced_Tayler_Spruit/README.md

 ## Usage

-Example inlists and `run_star_extras.f` are provided for a normal MESA `star` run in the `star_example` subfolder.
+Example inlists and `run_star_extras.f90` are provided for a normal MESA `star` run in the `star_example` subfolder.
 These are the same as those appearing in the [Zenodo](https://zenodo.org/record/3228403#.XinEzi3MzUI) entry for [Fuller et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019MNRAS.485.3661F/abstract), but with the relevant subroutines split into `enhanced_Tayler_Spruit.inc`.

-To use these routines you need to include them in your `run_star_extras.f`, after the `contains` statement you'll need
+To use these routines you need to include them in your `run_star_extras.f90`, after the `contains` statement you'll need

 ````Fortran